benhammondmusic/bhm-sk/README.md

-# BenHammondMusic - SveleteKit Refactor
+# BenHammondMusic - SvelteKit Refactor

 Once ready, this site build will replace benhammondusic.com, but for now the work in progress site is deployed via Netlify: